willem-vanheemstrasystems/backbone-headstart/README.md

 See also https://cdnjs.com/libraries/backbone.js/tutorials/organizing-backbone-using-modules

+RequireJS has a special plugin called text.js which is used to load in text file dependencies.
+We use it to load in template files.
+When the text! prefix is used for a dependency, RequireJS will automatically load the text plugin and treat the dependency as a text resource.

 #Chapter 9 - Exercise 3: Todos - Your First Modular Backbone + RequireJS App
 Takes you through rewriting the app created in Exercise 1 to be more modular with the help of RequireJS.